Staging an intervention

 What is an intervention?

 Interventions are widely regarded as being an effective means of persuading somebody to enter into a drug rehabilitation (rehab) clinic.
-Even if the intervention fails and the addict does not decide to get treatment then at least the family can feel that they have tried their best.

 When should you stage an intervention?